vsergeev/luaradio/new-to-sdr.md

 privileges on all amateur radio bands above 30 MHz, whereas the higher license levels grant transmit privileges on progressively more spectrum in the lower frequency HF band.
 The Technician license can be obtained by scoring 75% or better on a 35 question multiple choice exam, and costs about $15 to take.
-This test is not difficult to pass, as the question and answer pools for each level are published in advance.
+These tests are not difficult to pass, as the question and answer pools for each level are published in advance.

 Studying for the amateur radio license is a great way to learn basic concepts about modulations, propagation, antennas, and international spectrum laws.
 This